Texas revives transgender ‘bathroom bill’ for public schools

 AUSTIN, Texas (AP) — A transgender “bathroom bill” reminiscent of one in North Carolina that caused a national uproar now appears to be on a fast-track to becoming law in Texas — though it may only apply to public schools.

 A broader proposal mandating that virtually all transgender people in the country’s second-largest state use public restrooms according to the gender on their birth certificates sailed through the Texas Senate months ago.
-A similar measure had stalled in the House, but supporters late Sunday night used an amendment to tack school bathroom limits onto a separate and otherwise unrelated bill covering campus emergency operation plans.
+A similar measure had stalled in the House, but supporters late Sunday night used an amendment to tack bathroom limits onto a separate and otherwise unrelated bill covering school emergency operation plans for things like natural disasters.

 Republican Rep. Chris Paddie authored the hotly-debated language, saying it had “absolutely no intent” to discriminate.
-Under it, transgender students would not be permitted to use their chosen bathroom but could be directed to separate, single-occupancy restrooms.
+Under it, transgender students at public and charter schools would not be permitted to use the bathroom of their choice but could be directed to separate, single-occupancy restrooms.

 His change passed 91-50.
 Final House approval should come Monday, sending the modified bill to the Senate, which should easily support it.
-Texas’ legislative session ends May 29, but that’s plenty of time to approve transgender bathroom legislation— even if it’s scaled-back enough to only affect the state’s roughly 5.3 million public school students, and not the general public.
+Texas’ legislative session ends May 29, but that’s plenty of time — even if the bathroom bill is scaled-back enough to only affect the state’s roughly 5.3 million public school students, and not the general public.

 “This amendment is the bathroom bill and the bathroom bill is an attack on transgender people,” said Rep. Joe Moody, an El Paso Democrat.
 “Some people don’t want to admit that because they are ashamed, and this is shameful.”